 Homeowners in Troy, Collinsville and other Southwest Illinois towns who would like more information about choosing an appropriate HVAC filter should contact the friendly staff at Ernst Heating and Cooling today.

 Our goal is to help educate our customers in Edwardsville, Collinsville, Maryville, Staunton and Troy, Illinois about energy and home comfort issues (specific to HVAC systems).
-For more information about MERV ratings and other HVAC topics, download our free Home Comfort Resource guide.
+For more information about MERV ratings and other HVAC topics, visit our blog.

 Image courtesy of Shutterstock